Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 If you are residing in the Yukon, please contact the Yukon Health Insurance Plan directly to confirm eligibility for healthcare coverage.

 Ensuring you have adequate healthcare coverage is important.
-An unexpected medical bill can be expensive.
-If are not eligible for public healthcare coverage—or if you cannot verify your eligibility—we recommend purchasing private health insurance to make sure you’re covered.
-Get a free quote for private health insurance from our trusted partner, Cigna.
+An unexpected medical bill can be expensive, and relying on assumptions about eligibility can be risky.
+If you are not eligible for public healthcare coverage, or if you cannot confirm your eligibility, purchasing private health insurance can help protect you during this period.

 Search results